muratk3n/thirdwave/en/tweets/2020/week27a.md

 No. I am for expertise.
 Go to Wash, get better at what you do.
 Journalists, keep pols in check.
 That term limit concept, along with a lot of "populist", "people governance" biz is now coming to an end, it seems.
-See Jesse Ventura (for term limits)..
+See Jesse Ventura (for term limits, ousider etc)..
 Good guy but nothing going on there.. tone is like Trump's (who actually along with McCain copied his style), and DJT himself might check out soon?

 "Are you for term limits?"